ai598d/ROSBOT/README.md

 ## fiz_services
 ###### Overview
-This is a basic package consists of two nodes (publsiher and sibscriber). use command
+This is a basic package consists of two nodes (server and client). use command
 $ roslaunch fiz_topic Publisher_subscriber.launch to fire up this package.

+###### How to run
+   - clone to the ros workspace source directory
+   - use $catkin_make command to build the catkin.
+   - source the directory with $ source devel/setup.bash

 ###### list of src files
    - client_server.launch (returns word count of an input sentence.
 WordCount.srv can be found in srv folder)